yshmarov/yshmarov.github.io/about.md

 * Is life worth living, if you have nothing to die for?
 When I was a kid, I dreamt of living forever and thought that there's nothing more important than life.
 My life.
 Now, as a husband, parent and citizen of a country fighting for survival, I have grown up.
 I believe that freedom, love and family are more important than life.
 There are things worth dying for.
 That makes life worth living.
 * Without knowing of death you wouldn't value the time you were given to live.
 * Sacrificing freedom for "peace" is the path to slavery.
 That's why we fight.
 Stand with Ukraine.
+* Ideas are worth nothing.
+Implementation is everything.

 ## Contact: